RemiLelaidier/gulp-compile-c/README.md

 #Requirements:

-Have gulp, node.js and npm installed on your computer If you don't have them, google it.
+Have latest gulp, latest node.js and npm installed on your computer If you don't have them, google it.

 #Installation: